ast-fortiss-tum/perturbation-drive/README.md

 View the examples folder for examples on how to run this benchmarking library with different simulators.

+### Create the ImagePerturbation Object

 On initialization the perturbation class expects the following parameters:

-- `funcs=[]`: A list of perturbation functions which shall be used for the benchmarking process.
+- `funcs=[]`: A string list of perturbation functions which shall be used for the benchmarking process.
 If this list is empty, a prefedined set of functions will be used.
 - `log_dir="logs.csv"`: The string path to the file which shall be used to log the benchmarking.
 - `overwrite_logs=True`: If the old log should be overwriten, if there is already a file at the `log_dir` place.
 - `image_size=(240,320)`: The size of the input and output image.